urbantreelion/ece350-lab-manual/_lab2/SSB-receiver.md

   - To normalize, every sample must be divided by the maximum value in the transmission.
 To find that value:

-    - add a *QT GUI Time Sink* to the output of the *Rational Resampler*
+    - add a *QT GUI Time Sink* to the output of the *Rational Resampler* (before the *Multiply Const* block)
     - execute the flowgraph, and scale the plot appropriately
     - use your mouse cursor to identify the maximum amplitude of the transmission
     - enter the reciprocal of this value into the *Multiply Const* block

-- Add an *Audio Sink* block to the output of the *Multiply Const* block.
-Notice the red signal path!
-The *Audio Sink* only accepts floats, and the entire flowgraph to this point is using complex signals.
+- Add an *Audio Sink* block with your chosen sample rate of 48 kHz to the output of the *Multiply Const* block. **Notice the red signal path!** The *Audio Sink* only accepts floats, and the entire flowgraph to this point is using complex signals.
 Use a *Complex To Real* block in between the *Multiply Const* and the *Audio Sink* blocks.

   > Considering the output of the *Multiply Const* block to be ***m(t)***, the *Complex To Real* block accepts ***m(t)*** as an argument and outputs ***Re{m(t)}***.